The Devil All the Time (film): Reception

 The Chicago Tribune's Michael Phillips wrote, "It's easy on the eyes... worth seeing for an intriguingly cast ensemble, authenticating the milieu as much as possible.
 Holland's terrific, taking in each new setback in [his character's] life without revealing the full extent of the damage."

-Ryan Lattanzio of IndieWire gave The Devil All the Time a "C−" and called it "colossal misfire, a sweaty mess from start to finish," although he praised Holland and Pattinson's performances.
+Ryan Lattanzio of IndieWire gave The Devil All the Time a "C−" and called it a "colossal misfire, a sweaty mess from start to finish," although he praised Holland and Pattinson's performances.
 Owen Gleiberman of Variety said that "it's hard to imagine how a movie with this much sordid crime and violence could be this rote" and wrote "The Devil All the Time shows us a lot of bad behavior, but the movie isn't really interested in what makes the sinners tick.
 And without that lurid curiosity, it's just a series of Sunday School lessons: a noir that wants to scrub away the darkness."